springfall2008/batpred/README.md

   - metric_house - Set to the cost per Kwh of importing energy when you could have used the battery
   - metric_battery - Set to the cost per Kwh of charging the battery
   - metric_export - Set to the price per Kwh you get for exporting
+  - metric_min_improvement - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p
   - set_soc_enable - When true the best SOC Target will be automatically programmed
   - set_soc_minutes - Sets the number of minutes before the charge window to set the SOC Target, between this time and the charge window start the SOC will be auto-updated, and thus if it's changed manually it will be overriden.
   - set_soc_notify - When true a notification is sent with the new SOC target once set